 Founders: Aaron Rasmussen, David Rogier

-MasterClass provides online video-based courses taught by celebrities.
+MasterClass provides online video-based courses taught by celebrities and experts.
 Users of the online platform can enroll in online classes and learn from subject-matter experts who are at the top of their fields.
-Masterclass offers instructors in fields like cooking, writing, music, sports, filmmaking, and much more, including Stephen Curry, Gordon Ramsey, and Annie Leibovitz, to share their insights that can only come from achieving life’s pinnacle goals.
+Masterclass offers instructors in fields like cooking, writing, music, sports, filmmaking, and much more, including Stephen Curry, Gordon Ramsey, and Annie Leibovitz, to share hard-won insights that can only come from reaching the top of their fields.

 USP: MasterClass offers some of the best content when it comes to learning diverse skills.